 1) Your E-A-T Will Decide Your SEO

-The later half of 2018 saw a huge array of Google algorithm updates that ruined the rankings of some of the biggest names and rewarded other sites with improved higher rankings.
+The latter half of 2018 saw a huge array of Google algorithm updates that ruined the rankings of some of the biggest names and rewarded other sites with improved higher rankings.

-That started as the famous broad core Google algorithm update on 1st August, 2018 (known as the Medic update) that impacted a huge number YMYL (your money your life or health and finance) niche sites.
+That started as the famous broad core Google algorithm update on 1st August 2018 (known as the Medic update) that impacted a huge number of YMYL (your money your life or health and finance) niche sites.

-These updates were focused around content quality and the E-A-T score of the site (and site owner).
+These updates were focused on content quality and the E-E-A-T score of the site (and site owner).

-E-A-T denotes the Expertise, Authority and Trustworthiness of your site (more on that later).
+E-E-A-T denotes the Experience, Expertise, Authority, and Trustworthiness of your site (more on that later).

 Google’s quality raters’ guidelines are a set of rules that Google gives their human raters